thePortus/networks-of-roman-eleusis/README.md

   // socketPath: '/tmpmysql.sock' // specify the socket file path
 ```

+#### Google Analytics

+Now, go to Google Analytics and set up an app.
+Then, get the app ID, and insert it into the relevant spot in `client/app/app.componen.ts`.

 #### Building and Running

 One last step before we can start, we need to compile the front-end application.